Muterra/doc-golix/spec.md

 ### 3. Cipher suite

-Muse plans to support multiple cipher suites.
+Muse supports multiple cipher suites.
 They are represented as an 8-bit integer.

-See "Cipher suites and address algorithms" below for details.
+See "Cipher suites and address algorithms" above for details.

 ### 4. Author MUID